riteeshinfo/SharpeAi_Assignment/README.md

 Project Structure:
 The project follows a modular structure with separate components for each page and reusable components for enhanced code organization.

-React Transaction Page:
+### React Transaction Page:

-Displays transaction details, including wallet address and recipient address.
+ Asks for the user's wallet address and amount.
+I.
 Implements React Router for seamless navigation between pages.
+And stores the data in the Firebase
-Data Page:
+### Data Page:
+used Axios for fetching the data
 Presents a pie chart representing the number of posts written by User ID 1 out of the total posts.
 Utilizes the react-chartjs-2 library for chart rendering.
 Integrates proper form validation and error handling for a seamless user experience.